If healthy weight loss is what you really want, and not just yo-yo dieting, then please do also read the following pages!

-By the way, fat in food doesn't have the same effect.
-High levels of food-fat don't switch off the hunger reflex as fast as high carbohydrate levels, except in thin people.
-(It's as if fat peoples' brains don't recognise the signals from fat so well.)
+(By the way, fat in food doesn’t seem to have the same effect.
+High levels of food-fat don’t switch off the hunger reflex as fast as high carbohydrate levels, except in thin people.
+It’s as if fat peoples’ brains don’t recognise the signals from fat so well.)

 Complex carbohydrates (ie unrefined) foods also have more fibre, which physically fills you up because it takes more space.
 Refined carbohydrates, on the other hand, don’t fill you up space-wise so fast.
 Physical discomfort from over-eating occurs more slowly in fat people.

 What is worse, refined carbohydrate produce high blood-sugar levels faster and unless you’re diabetic (insulin resistant) the extra blood-sugar either turns to fat (if you’re not inclined to exercise) or is burned off by movement like taking exercise or ‘fidgeting’ (the word used for movements that are neither work, walking nor exercise).

 People from less developed countries where there is less refined food and greater need to work physically don’t put on weight.